-Most NAS drives will allow you to do this, but sometimes you need a bit of network know-how to figure out how each drive handles this process (and some drives, such as Apple's own Time Capsule, just ignore this side of things altogether and simply focus on the basic task of handling Time Machine back-ups).
+Most NAS drives will allow you to do this, but sometimes you need a bit of network know-how to figure out how each drive handles this process (and some drives, such as Apple's now-discontinued Time Capsule, just ignore this side of things altogether and focus on the basic task of handling Time Machine backups).

 Mobile device support

 And, of course, you'll also want to check that your new NAS drive provides an app for your iPhone or iPad.
 Most of us now tend to use iCloud for backing up photos, videos and other files from our mobile devices, but it can give you extra peace of mind to know that you've got a spare backup on your NAS drive in case anything goes wrong.

 A good NAS drive will also let you share your photos and videos with other people by streaming them to mobile devices over your network, or possibly even provide a remote access option that allows you to retrieve files over the internet when you're away from home (a feature that manufacturers often refer to as a 'personal cloud').

 Many people also use their NAS drive as a kind of central media server for their home, perhaps streaming music and videos to a games console that is connected to their TV in the front room.
 Mac users should check to see if a NAS drive can stream files to an Apple TV, or act as an 'iTunes server', storing your iTunes/Music library on the NAS drive so that it can stream music to every Mac or iOS device on the network.